logzio/logz-docs/_source/user-guide/kibana/index.md

 * **Share** results with colleagues or external stakeholders.
 * **Export** results to a spreadsheet.

 ###### Additional resources

-* [Read more](https://logz.io/blog/kibana-advanced/) about creating and running advanced searches in Kibana.
+* [Read more](https://logz.io/blog/kibana-advanced/) about creating and running advanced searches in OpenSearch Dashboards.